Working with WebAssembly and WASI 0.2 components 2026-05-28

 There is plenty of boilerplate to work through here.

-Concrete types in the WIT definition are auto generated separate4ly for any imports and exports (so we end up with two item types here of the same shape, which I named ImportedItem and ExportedItem, since we both import and export this type).
+Concrete types in the WIT definition are auto generated separately for any imports and exports (so we end up with two item types here of the same shape, which I named ImportedItem and ExportedItem, since we both import and export this type).
 Resources and methods that are exported need their implementations to be defined, and we do that by implementing all of the generated traits.
 Imports are generated at the top level and can be called as needed (the implementations are provided by the host); we do that here when we call bindings::set_items to pull in a list of items from the host which we will use.

 We use the same commands and approach that we are now familiar with to transpile this for JS; wit-bindgen and compiling to the wasm32-wasip2 target handle the rest for us: